Cellular Data Usage

 The data usage figures given above are correct for steady-state operation. i.e., The device has already connected to the WebAccess/DMP Management Server.
 If your device's cellular connection is unstable (for example, due to poor signal strength), you may experience occasional re-connects.
 Each re-connection involves several data transfers:

 - TLS handshake = approximately 5kB, due to the exchange of X.509 certificates;

-- configuration re-synchronisation = approximately 150kB, depending on the number of Router Apps installed, and the content of the configuration data.
+- configuration re-synchronization = approximately 150kB, depending on the number of Router Apps installed and the content of the configuration data.

-- When a device is actively managed by a user via WebAccess/DMP, the overall data usage figures will obviously depend on the exact actions performed.
+When a user actively manages a device via WebAccess/DMP, the overall data usage figures will depend on the exact actions performed.
+For example: